lzjzx1122/FaaSFlow/README.md

    Reset `KAFKA_IP` as `<storage_ip>` in `config/config.py`, `KAFKA_URL` as `<storage_ip>:9092/` in `src/container/container_config.py`, and `KAFKA_ADVERTISED_LISTENERS` as `PLAINTEXT://<storage_ip>:9092,PLAINTEXT_INTERNAL://broker:29092` in `scripts/kafka/docker-compose.yml`

-3. Then, clone the modified code into each node (5 nodes total).
+3. Then, clone the modified code into each node.

 4. Run `scripts/db_setup.bash` on the remote storage node and `scripts/gateway_setup.bash` on the gateway node.
 These scripts install docker, Kafka, CouchDB, some python packages.